Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt was a tremendous event and I know everybody thoroughly enjoyed it.

-Speaker AA quick corporate gig then followed at the we the Curious, where the boys entertained.
+Speaker AA quick corporate gig then followed at the we the Curious where the boys entertained.

 Speaker AAnd I know that went down with the corporate crowd.

-Speaker AAnd they managed to bring together about half a dozen, maybe more shanty crews who sung over the course of the the day there and again.
+Speaker AAnd they managed to bring together about half a dozen, maybe more shanty crews who sung over the course of the the day there and again, a bit cold, a bit blow, but great to sing with them.

-Speaker AAnd I know the crowd or the crew are looking their international, yearly international trip that we do over to Newport.
+Speaker AAnd then finally, by the time this comes up, we'll have been to the Newport Shanty Festival, just doing the Saturday I believe and I know the crowd are the crew are looking to their international, yearly international trip that we do over to Newport.

-Speaker ASo if May was a big month and June is going to be even bigger, maybe not so much because of the number of gigs, but because of the prestige, particularly of one of them.
+Speaker ASo if May was a big month and June is going to be even bigger, maybe not so much because of the number of gigs but because of the prestige, particularly of one of them.

 Speaker ASo we start off on Sunday 8 June in the amphitheater down on the harbor side with a Walk for Life in support of the Walk for Life activity down there.

-Speaker ABut then the big one the following weekend, the 13th, 14th, 15th June, which is down at Falmouth for the Falmouth International Shanty Festival.
+Speaker ABut then the big one the following weekend, the 13th, 14th, 15th of June, which is down at Falmouth for the Falmouth International Shanty Festival.

 Speaker AIt's the biggest maritime related event in Europe.

-Speaker A40,000 people are there to listen to hundreds of Groups singing over the course of three days all across the town in various locations.
+Speaker A40,000 people are there to listen to hundreds of groups singing over the Course of three days all across the town in various locations.

 Speaker AAnd we've had some great news that we've been promoted.

-Speaker AWe're actually going on to the main stage, the Sea Salt Stage, at 5:30 on the Saturday, which is a pretty prestigious slot and with some trepidation we are all looking forward to it.
+Speaker AWe're actually going on to the main stage, the Sea Salt Stage, at 5:30 on the Saturday, which is a pretty prestigious slot and with some trepidation, we are all looking forward to it.

-Speaker ASo after that calms down we then got a corporate gig in the Rummer with our old friends Oakland Construction, who have hired us to entertain their people for a few years now.
+Speaker ASo after that calms down, we then got a corporate gig in the Rummer with our old friends Oakland Construction, who have hired us to entertain their people for a few years now.

 Speaker ASo unfortunately that's a closed event, not open to the general public.